Louis XV: Madame de Pompadour

 Jeanne-Antoinette Poisson, better known as Madame de Pompadour, was the most famous and influential of the mistresses of Louis XV.
 She was the illegitimate daughter of a Paris fermier-general, and was married to a banker, Charles Guillaume Lenormant d'Étoiles.
 She was noticed by the King following one of his hunts, and formally met him at a costume ball celebrating carnival in 1745.
 By July, she was the King's mistress and was formally given the title of the Marquise de Pompadour.
 For the next twenty years, she was the King's confidante and advisor, helping him choose or demote ministers.
 Her opinions led to the downfall of some very competent ministers, including Machault d'Aurnouville and the Marquis d'Argenson, and to the promotion of a number of incompetent military commanders.
 Her most successful choice was the promotion of the Duke de Choiseul, who became one of the King's most effective ministers.
-She ceased to be sexually active with the King in 1750, but remained his closest advisor and titular mistress.
+She ceased all sexual intimacy with the King by 1750, but remained his closest advisor and titular mistress.
 She was promoted to Duchess in 1752, and Dame of the Queen's Palace in 1756, and was an important patron of music and the arts, as well as religious establishments.
 She remained close to the King until her death in 1764.
 He was devastated, and remained in seclusion for several weeks after she died.